Last Updated: July 20, 2024

 Personal Life and Death

 Shankar married Allauddin Khan's daughter, Annapurna Devi, in 1941.
 They had a son together, Shebhendra, in 1942.
-The couple remained together until 1962, when they separated.
-By this time, Shankar had already had a long-term relationship with Kamala Shastri, a dancer.
+The couple remained together until 1962 when they separated.
+By this time, Ravi had already had a long-term relationship with Kamala Shastri, a dancer.
 He later had a relationship with Sue Jones, a New York concert producer.
 This relationship led to the birth of a daughter, Norah Jones, who went on to become a famous singer and songwriter.
 He lived with Sue Jones until 1986.
-He also had another daughter, Anoushka, with tanpura player Sukanya Rajan, in 1981.
+He also had another daughter, Anoushka, with tanpura player Sukanya Rajan in 1981.
 Anoushka also went on to become a successful musician.
-In 1989, he married Sukanya at Chilkur Temple in Hyderabad.
+In 1989, Ravi married Sukanya at Chilkur Temple in Hyderabad.

-In December of 2012, Shankar was admitted to Scripps Memorial Hospital in La Jolla, San Diego after complaining of breathing difficulties.
-He died a couple days later after undergoing heart valve replacement surgery.
+In December 2012, Shankar was admitted to Scripps Memorial Hospital in La Jolla, San Diego, after complaining of breathing difficulties.
+He died a few days later after undergoing heart valve replacement surgery.
 The Swara Samrat festival was dedicated to Ravi Shankar a month after his death and included performances by famous Indian musicians like Birju Maharaj, Zakir Hussain, and Girija Devi.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.